 To avoid bad smells from a cassette or gravity toilet, use tank treatments that are designed for those toilet systems.
 Proper waste tank ventilation is also important to make sure that tank treatments work properly and odour is kept to a minimum.
 Also bear in mind that a cassette toilet’s waste tank is technically inside the vehicle.
 So any odour may be more noticeable if the waste tank is not properly treated or ventilated.

 Toilets of all types benefit from tank treatment solutions.
-Whether in liquid or drop-in packet form, they effectively combat odour.
+Whether in liquid or drop-in tabs, they effectively combat odour.

 Foot-pedal-operated gravity flush toilets do not require any electrical connections, so they consume no energy at all.
 Other toilets that use very little electrical power (to operate an electric water valve or a flush valve motor) include cassette toilets and all-ceramic gravity-flush toilets.
 Also considered to be “low-power” units are vacuum toilets that use a foot pedal for flushing (a vacuum generator uses a mere 6 amps of electric power).